-Students in UBC Dentistry Programs may take the opportunity to explore a variety of volunteer and unpaid opportunities in many different locations during their time in the DHD or DMD program.
-A memorandum of understanding (MOU) agreement must be in place between the UBC Faculty of Dentistry and the "host clinic".
-Supervision must be provided by a dentist or dental hygienist who holds a UBC Faculty of Dentistry appointment.
+Students are encouraged to take part in volunteer opportunities or community clinics that are available on weekends or outside the academic year throughout the year.
+All volunteer community clinics require that a memorandum of understanding (MOU) agreement be in place between the UBC Faculty of Dentistry and the "host clinic".
+In addition, supervision at community clinics must be provided by a dentist or dental hygienist who holds a UBC Faculty of Dentistry appointment.